 Duration of developmental stages

 Food density directly affected the 3rd instar larval duration, pupal period and adult longevity of M. boninensis.
 Increased prey densities reduced developmental time and mortality rate of M. boninensis.
 (Fig. 2).
 Maximum duration 20.67 days of grub period was recorded in 20 eggs/day treatment whereas; minimum duration 10.67 days was recorded in 100 eggs/day treatment.
-In case of pupal period, it was shortest in 70 and 80 eggs/day treatment (6.63 and 6.00 days) whereas; longest pupation period (9.33 days) was recorded in 20 eggs/day treatment.
+In case of pupal period, it was shortest in 70 and 80 eggs/day treatment (6.63 and 6.00 days) whereas, longest pupation period (9.33 days) was recorded in 20 eggs/day treatment.
 Longest adult longevity was observed in 80, 90 and 100 eggs/day treatments while shortest adult longevity was noticed in 20, 30 and 40 eggs/day treatments.
-The results were on par with the results of Nagamallikadevi et al. (2013) They observed that eggs of C. cephalonica were superior over all treatments followed by sucking pests for all biological parameters.Larvae survived comparatively more on grubs fed with C. cephalonica with 92.8 per cent and Larvae survived comparatively more on grubs fed with C. cephalonica followed by A. gossypii, A. dispersus and A. craccivora.
+The results were on par with the results of Nagamallikadevi et al. (2013).
+They observed that eggs of C. cephalonica were superior over all treatments followed by sucking pests for all biological parameters.Larvae survived comparatively more on grubs fed with C. cephalonica with 92.8 per cent and Larvae survived comparatively more on grubs fed with C. cephalonica followed by A. gossypii, A. dispersus and A. craccivora.
 Pupation and adult emergence per cent was more on C. cephalonica (Guntupalli and Kalyanasundram, 2016).This was strengthens our present findings.
 It is widely reported that unsuitable food can extend the pre-imaginal development of chrysopids and decrease the survival, fecundity and longevity of the adults (Zheng et al., 1993).
 Results of the present studies indicated that prey density had remarkable effect on consumption rate, development and mortality of M. boninensis.
 Larvae of M. boninensis responded to increasing prey densities with increasing food consumption rate.
 Older larval stages displayed a higher rate of predation than younger ones.
 The above findings were in conformity with Zheng et al. (1993) who reported that individual lacewing larvae provided with higher number of Mediterranean flour moth (Anagasta kuehniella) eggs had a significantly higher feeding potential.
 Hence, Corcyra cephalonica was an suitable host for the mass culturing and development of Mallada boninensis

 Table 1.
 Effect of food density on duration of grub, pupal and adult periods of Mallada boninensis